LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/this-is-the-time-of-your-life.md

 I'll be free,

-true for long,

-a zombie no more;
+a zombie no more.

+&nbsp;

-in a suit, with a case,
+In a suit, with a case,

-I don't like how it tastes,
+I don't like how it tastes.

+&nbsp;

 I prefer to immerse

-in the rift of the sea
+in a rift of the sea

 in the abyssal zone,